iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.2/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 1 reviews"/>
 </p>

+> I didn't download this app yet it ended up on my phone.
+I'm a BUPA season ticket holder and I'll be voting tory in the next election as I hate r NHS and want it to die.<br> :date: __2021-07-19 00:53:22__

+> What I will not do is have an app divulge sensitive details and then try to compromise me in any manner of means I can quite see why people are choosing not to use it and this won't be responded to as the developers of it couldn't care less whether I install it or not let alone try to use it for the purpose it was initially intended for<br> :date: __2021-07-16 10:00:51__

+> Never told me of close incidents<br> :date: __2021-07-15 23:31:08__

+> I'll be keeping the app installed, but my phone automatically disables Bluetooth after a while of inactivity to save power, with no override available in my system settings, meaning the app is basically useless for its primary purpose for me.
+Thankfully my employer has provided me with a work phone which doesn't have this issue, and I know that the problem is really down to the device's operating system, but surely there must have been a better way to do this that doesn't rely on Bluetooth?<br> :date: __2021-07-15 14:56:36__

 > Very limited use for those us travel and work in England.
 Why can't Scottish politicians accept that Covid does not recognise borders.
 The NHS Covid 19 app has far superior functionality and information.
 Scottish public services and politicians are blinded by their anti-anglo ideals and are putting the Scottish public at risk.
 Very disappointed, frustrated and considering a move south of the border.<br> :date: __2021-07-10 12:24:16__